cprysun/cprysun/README.md

     <p>i use she/he pronouns, and i am agender, queer, and lithromantic</p>
     <p>i am russian-american, currently living in america (unfortunately)</p>
     <p>my favorite colors are all reds and greenish-blues</p>
+    <p>i selfship!! with a plethora of characters, but i particularly love Diamant from FE Engage right now</p>
     <p>i am very self-conscious and care deeply about what others think of me</p>
   </div>
 </details>